bnb-chain/bnb-chain.github.io/docs/wallet/trezor.md

 ## Connect with MetaMask

-Binance Smart Chain is compatible with MetaMask.
-Users can use MetaMask as a bridge between Trezor and Binance Smart Chain to make transactions to the Binance Smart Chain testnet.
+BNB Smart Chain is compatible with MetaMask.
+Users can use MetaMask as a bridge between Trezor and BNB Smart Chain to make transactions to the BNB Smart Chain testnet.

 1) Connect [MetaMask](./metamask.md) to BSC Testnet by following this guide to add a custom network